This specification describes the file related XProc steps. A machine-readable description of these steps may be found in steps.xpl.

 If path is relative, it is made absolute against the base URI of the element on which it is specified (p:with-option or p:directory-list in the case of a syntactic shortcut value).
 It is a dynamic error (err:XD0064) if the base URI is not both absolute and valid according to [RFC 3986].
 It is a dynamic error (err:XC0017) if the absolute path does not identify a directory.
 It is a dynamic error (err:XC0012) if the contents of the directory path are not available to the step due to access restrictions in the environment in which the pipeline is run.

-If the detailed option is true, the pipeline author is requesting additional information about the matching entries, see Section 2.1, “Directory list details”.
+If the detailed option is true, the pipeline author is requesting additional information about the matching entries, see the section called “Directory list details”.

 The max-depth option may contain either the string “unbounded” or a string that may be cast to a non-negative integer.
 An integer value of 0 means that only information about the directory that is given in the path option is returned.
-A max-depth of 1, which is the default, will effect that also information about the top-level directory’s immediate children will be included.
+If max-depth is 1, which is the default, information about the top-level directory’s immediate children will also be included.
 For larger values of max-depth, also the content of directories will be considered recursively up to the maximum depth, and it will be included as children of the corresponding c:directory elements.

 The regular expressions will be matched against an item’s file system path relative to the top-level path that was given in the path option.
 If the item is a directory, a trailing slash will be appended.
 The matching is done unanchored: it is a match if the regular expression matches part of the relative item’s file system path.
 Informally: matching behaves like applying the XPath matches#2 function, like in matches($path, $regular-expression).